 |Form of consumption||Must be mixed with water, milk or vegetable beverages before consumption.||Ready to consume.|

-|Minimum amount of protein per serving||21 grams||15 grams|
+|Minimum amount of protein per serving||0.74 oz.||0.52 oz.|

 |Protein source||Cow’s milk – whey.||Cow’s milk (whey and casein), egg white, collagen, peas, seeds, soybeans.|

-|Satiating capabilities||Low, since although it contains proteins it does not provide fibre.||High, provides protein and fibre, both of which are key nutrients that work to increase satiety.|
+|Satiating capabilities||Low, it does not provide high amounts of fibre.||High, provides protein and fibre, both of which are key nutrients that work to increase satiety.|

 |Digestion and assimilation of protein (and its amino acids)||Fast||Slow|